radicle-dev/rips/0001-heartwood.md

 of the protocol, in particular around the issues of privacy, censorship resistance, peer misbehavior and DoS are left for future RIPs to expand on, and won't be tackled here.
-Additionally, details and specifics on the wire protocol, message formats, hash functions and encodings are deliberately left out, to focus this proposal on the big ideas.
+Additionally, details and specifics on the wire protocol, message formats, hash functions and encodings may be left out, to focus this proposal on the big ideas.

-> This document requires little to no prior knowledge of existing Radicle protocols; it is written with the intent of being complete and self-contained.

 Overview
 --------
-The Radicle network protocol can be defined through the primary use-case of a peer-to-peer code hosting network:
+The Radicle network protocol can be defined through the intended use-case for a peer-to-peer code hosting network:

-*Alice publishes a repository on the network under a unique identifier, and Bob, using that identifier is able to retrieve it and verify its authenticity*.
+*Alice publishes a repository on the network under a unique identifier, and Bob, using that identifier is able to retrieve it from the network whether Alice is online or offline, and verify the authenticity of the data.*

-The above must hold true independent of the network topology and number of nodes hosting the project, as long as at least one node is.
+The above must hold true independent of the network topology and number of nodes hosting the project, as long as at least one node is hosting it.
 We can therefore say that the primary function of the protocol is to locate repositories on the network, and serve them to users, all in a timely, and resource-efficient manner.

 This functionality can be broken down into three components: